 Scott E. Parker

-Scott E. Parker is a Professor of Physics at the University of Colorado at Boulder.
+Scott E. Parker is a Professor of Physics, a Fellow in the Renewable and Sustainable Energy Institute (RASEI) and a Fellow in the Center for Integrated Plasma Studies (CIPS) at the University of Colorado at Boulder.
 His expertise is in theoretical and computational plasma physics and magnetic fusion theory.

 The focus of his current research is multiscale kinetic simulation methods and extreme scale computing applied tokamak edge turbulence and transport.
 Additionally, he is working on problems in quantum information science relevant to fusion plasma science, including the impact of quantum computing on nonlinear computational mathematics and direct numerical simulation of ultra-cold ion crystals.